 Where to get help

-Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
-Your travel insurer should have a 24-hour emergency number.
+Depending on what you need, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Your travel insurer should have a 24 hour emergency number.

-Australian Embassy in Vienna, Austria for consular assistance in Kosovo.
+Australia does not have a Resident Embassy or Consulate in Kosovo.
+The Australian Embassy in Vienna, Austria provides consular assistance to Australians in Kosovo.